JackDesBwa/PhereoRoll3D/README.md

 - Optionally, the list of tags
 - Optionnally, the list of albums in which the image is (clicking on it opens the album)

-Clicking on the information zone opens comments if present.
+A web icon is present on the right.
+When clicked, it opens the image URL on phereo website.
+On Android, if multiple apps can open the link, the system asks you to choose which one to use.
+As a consequence, it is a also a quick access to official phereo app (useful to quickly add a like on a picture).

 On Android, when the app has permissions to write to the shared storage, a download button appears on the right.
 Clicking on it will silently download the stereophoto in side-by-side (parallel) format into [Pictures]/PhereoRoll3D/ folder.

+Clicking on the information zone opens comments if present.

 ![Photo view - infos](screenshots/screenshot_photo_comments.jpg)